neptune-ai/docs/docs/integrations/keras.rst

 ^^^^^^^^^^^^
 .. code-block:: bash

-    pip install neptune-tensorboard
+    pip install neptune-contrib

 Usage
 ^^^^^

-From now on, you can integrate with Keras.
+To log your experiments to Neptune, use the :class:`~neptunecontrib.monitoring.keras.NeptuneMonitor` callback as an argument to the :meth:`keras.models.Model.fit` method and other Keras methods supporting training callbacks.
 An integration snippet is presented below.
-It should be executed before you create a Neptune experiment, using the :meth:`~neptune.projects.Project.create_experiment` method.

 .. code-block:: python3

-    import neptune_tensorboard as neptune_tb
-    neptune_tb.integrate_with_keras()
+    from neptunecontrib.monitoring.keras import NeptuneMonitor

+    model = ...

+    model.fit(x_train,
+              y_train,
+              epochs=42,
+              callbacks=[NeptuneMonitor()])

-As a result, all metrics and losses are automatically tracked in Neptune.
+When using the Neptune callback, all metrics and losses are automatically tracked in Neptune.

 .. image:: ../_static/images/how-to/ht-log-keras-1.png
    :target: ../_static/images/how-to/ht-log-keras-1.png